The Sam Burgess Factor: South Sydney Fans Get Excited

-The Black Pearl (Ellery Hanley also had a quality nickname) is a guess that at least fits the criteria - he played in the 1988 decider for the Balmain Tigers (infamously KO'd by Terry Lamb early on) and 47 First Grade for Balmain in 1988, 1996 & 1997 and Western Suburbs in 1989.
-Offiah on the other hand barely featured in club football - playing in just three seasons (1989 & 1993 with Easts and 1991 with St.George) for only 27 First Grade Games and zero appearances in the Finals let alone a Grand Final.
+The Black Pearl (Hanley's nickname) is a guess that at least fits the criteria - he played in the 1988 decider for the Balmain Tigers (infamously KO'd by Terry Lamb early on) and 47 First Grade for Balmain in 1988, then Western Suburbs in 1989 before returning to the Tigers in 1996 and 1997.
+Offiah on the other hand barely featured in Sydney club football - playing in just three seasons (1989 and 1993 with Easts and 1991 with St.George) for only 27 First Grade Games and zero appearances in the Finals let alone a Grand Final.

 But both were superstar talents who came to Australia during the Northern off-season and backed themselves against the best.
 While it is a shame they didn't stick around long term - the fact is their presence in the game was a huge boost for club football in Australia.

-The answers to the quiz are Adrian Morley (left) with the Sydney Roosters in 2002, 2003 & 2004, prop Harvey Howard with the Brisbane Broncos in 2000 and hooker Lee Jackson with the Newcastle Knights in 1997.
+Now the answers to the quiz are Adrian Morley with the Sydney Roosters in 2002, 2003 and 2004, prop Harvey Howard with the Brisbane Broncos in 2000 and hooker Lee Jackson with the Newcastle Knights in 1997.

-Howard & Jackson were internationals but hardly the kind of players who would leave a lasting impression on the game in Australia.
+Howard and Jackson were internationals but didn't leave a lasting impression on the game in Australia.